openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

-A *logical complement expression* is an expression preceded by the operator '``!``'.
+*Logical complement expression* is an expression preceded by the operator '``!``'.

 The type of the operand *expression* with the unary '``!``' operator must be